Permission for Part-time Work

 Part-time work at the University of Osaka

-“Student” visa holders do not need to obtain permission to engage in activities outside their visa status if they work under a contract with the university to support education or research and receive compensation for their work.
+“Student” residence status holders do not need to obtain permission to engage in activities outside their residence status if they work under a contract with the university to support education or research and receive compensation for their work.

 This includes positions such as teaching fellow (TF), teaching assistant (TA), student assistant (SA), research assistant (RA), laboratory/research support, and tutor for international students.

-For certain part-time work on campus, a permit for activities outside your visa status may still be required.
+For certain part-time work on campus, a permit for activities outside your residence status may still be required.
 Please verify if a permit is necessary in advance.
-If you're unsure, contact the Support Office.